pierky/arouteserver/examples/auto-config/README.rst

    Some notes:

     - Accepted prefix lengths are 8-24 for IPv6 and 12-48 for IPv6.
-    - Routes with 'transit-free networks' ASNs in the middle of AS_PATH are rejected.
+    - Routes with 'transit-free networks' or 'never via route-server' (PeeringDB) ASNs in the middle of AS_PATH are rejected.
     - IRR-based filters are enabled; prefixes that are more specific of those registered are accepted.
     - PeeringDB is used to fetch AS-SETs for those clients that are not explicitly